Ganganagar, Bengaluru

-Ganganagar is one of the neighbourhoods of Bangalore.
-It is in the north of Bangalore and is on the east of NH-7 before Hebbal.
+Ganganagar is one of the neighbourhoods of Bengaluru.
+It is in the north of Bengaluru and is on the east of NH-7 before Hebbal.
 Ganganagar is primarily a residential area and busy shopping area.
 Parachute Regiment School, Embassy, HMT Ltd run their business here.

-Ganganagar is adjacent to R. T. Nagar and sees much activity as it lies on the route to the new International Airport in Bangalore.
+Ganganagar is adjacent to R. T. Nagar and sees much activity as it lies on the route to the new International Airport in Bengaluru.
 A couple of fly-overs are there at some busy junctions (like Sanjaynagar and CBI).
 The rentals have shot up in Ganganagar recently as this has become a strategic real estate location.
 A lot of development is happening on the Bellary Road.
 A five-star hotel complex is slated to be built in the erstwhile Binny Mills compound.
 Ganganagar has a huge market area always bustling with activity.
 It also has four schools, they are GPS High School, Urdu medium government school, Kannada medium government school and Vaani English medium school.